Advertisment

-The possibility of tick-borne illnesses such as Lyme disease, Colorado tick fever, and other arboviruses, gives a sense of urgency to this topic.
+The possibility of tick-borne illnesses such as Lyme disease, Colorado tick fever, and other arboviruses, gives a sense of urgency to the topic of ticks.

 Ticks are a family of bloodsucking arachnids.
 They are related to mites, such as those that cause scabies, but are larger.
 They are related to spiders, but have shorter legs.